 Why Should I Run a Bitcoin Node?

 There is no definitive method for counting the number of Bitcoin nodes in existence.
 This is because Bitcoin nodes can operate privately, collecting blocks and transactions without announcing their existence to the rest of the network.
 Furthermore, Bitcoin nodes can leave and rejoin the network at will.

 Nevertheless, several techniques exist to estimate the number of publicly visible Bitcoin nodes.
-One popular estimate, hosted by Bitcoin Core developer Luke Dashjr, claims there are over 47,000 functioning Bitcoin nodes.
+One popular estimate is from Bitnodes, which claims roughly 50,000 Bitcoin nodes.
+Another is hosted by Bitcoin Core developer Luke Dashjr, who claims there are over 70,000 functioning Bitcoin nodes.

+Why Should I Run a Bitcoin Node?